hdlugas/ekg_tda_arrhythmia_detection/README.md

 # Electrocardiogram arrhythmia detection with novel signal processing and persistent homology-derived predictors
-This repository contains scripts related to the manuscript "Electrocardiogram arrhythmia detection with novel signal processing and persistent homology-derived predictors" submitted to the Journal "Data Science Methods, Infrastructure, and Applications".
+This repository contains scripts related to the manuscript "[Electrocardiogram arrhythmia detection with novel signal processing and persistent homology-derived predictors](https://datasciencehub.net/system/files/ds-paper-790.pdf)" submitted to the Journal "Data Science Methods, Infrastructure, and Applications" in December of 2023.
 The abstract of the manuscript is shown below.

 <br>